mmilano/SidePanelCollapse/README.md

 ### Initialization

-The side panel is initialized programmatically when each page loads.
+The side panel is enabled for Bootstrap's collapse via data-attributes, and initialized for SidePanelCollapse programmatically when each page loads.

 ### Configuration